Enterwell/react-starter/README.md

 ### Customizing features

-You can remove features you don't plan to use by calling `yarn feature:remove &gt;FEATURE&lt;`.
+You can remove features you don't plan to use by calling `yarn feature:remove <FEATURE>`.
 Feature that can be removed are as following:

 * `storycap`
 * `storybook` (also removed `storycap`)